-The results of chi-square test revealed a strong association between transparency and performance of the women-owned small and medium enterprises. $\chi^2 = 17.506$, p = .025 as presented in Table 7.
+The results of chi-square test revealed a strong association between transparency and performance of the women-owned small and medium enterprises. $\chi 2 = 17.506$, p = .025 as presented in Table 7.
 This indicates that transparency affects the performance of SMEs.
-The findings are consistent with those of Ponnu (2008) which revealed that that the erosion of investor confidence in SMEs in Malaysia was brought by the country's poor corporate governance standards and a lack of transparency in the financial system.
+The findings confirm those of Ponnu, (2008) who argues that the erosion of investor confidence in SMEs in Malaysia was brought by the country's poor corporate governance standards and a lack of transparency in the financial system.